jinsoocha/jinsoocha.github.io/_posts/2016-06-16-Pseudoclassical instantiation in ES5 and ES6.markdown

 ES6 syntax is a lot cleaner than ES5 as ES6 abstracts a decent amount of codes from ES5 using class extends and super.

+Now, we have a subclass CryingCat, which has all the properties that Cat has, but a different cry method.
+Upon instantiation, CryingCat logs its sound every second rather than once:

+{% highlight javascript %}
+new CryingCat('mala', 2, 'yowl');
+// logs 'yowl' every second
+{% endhighlight %}
 <!-- Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: http://jekyllrb.com/docs/home